kenlimmj/dominatrix/README.md

 to produce the same output.

-#### fixltx2e
+#### fixltx2e and fixcm
-We use the [fixltx2e](http://texdoc.net/texmf-dist/doc/latex/base/fixltx2e.pdf) package as a polyfill for known bugs in LaTeX2e until the LaTeX Working Group releases LaTeX3.
+We use the [fixltx2e and fxicm](http://texdoc.net/texmf-dist/doc/latex/base/fixltx2e.pdf) package as a polyfill for known bugs in LaTeX2e until the LaTeX Working Group releases LaTeX3. fixltx2e fixes bugs in the LaTeX kernel, while fix-cm improves the definition of the Computer Modern font families.
+If you'd like to know exactly what fixes they make, check out the documentation!

-### fix-cm

 ### Fonts and Typography